Figures and Statistics for Precise Point Positioning (PPP)

 A Precise Point Positioning (PPP) is performed using the ERPs, SP3 orbits, and satellite clocks from the IGS Final/Rapid combination as well as from the individual contributing Analysis Centers.
 Clocks and RINEX observations are decimated to 5-min intervals.

-Helmert transformations are performed between the global network compiled from the PPP results and both the IGS Reference Frame and the IGS weekly combined SINEX solution.
+Helmert transformations are performed between the global network compiled from the PPP results and both the IGS Reference Frame and the IGS combined SINEX solution.
 The Helmert transformation parameters and station residual statistics are given over the past 7 days.
 North, east, up residuals (after the Helmert transformation) for each of the stations are presented including its mean and standard deviation over the past 7 days.

 Software: